Adaptive Scales of Spatial Integration and Response Latencies in a Critically-Balanced Model of the Primary Visual Cortex: Introduction

 But other characteristics besides the raw physical magnitude still vary hugely.
-The wide range of spatial extents and correlated linear structures present in visual scenery \cite{sigman2001common,field1987relations,ruderman1994statistics} present a more subtle problem, if we think of the visual areas as fundamentally limited by their underlying physical connectivity.
-Studies of primary visual cortex (V1) have found that as the contrast of a stimulus is decreased, the extent over which the input is integrated increases (Fig \ref{fig:Kapadia}) \cite{kapadia1999dynamics,sceniak1999contrast}.
-More specifically, while the classical receptive field is the area in visual space over which a small linear segment elicits a response, the {\em extraclassical receptive field} of V1 neurons is defined as the area in visual space within which {\em additional} input changes the neuronal response, e.g. the area over which increasing the extent of a line changes firing rates \cite{kapadia1999dynamics,sceniak1999contrast, deangelis1994length,deangelis1992organization}.
-The problem of contextual modulation of neuronal responses has naturally received theoretical attention \cite{lochmann2012perceptual,zhu2013visual,schwabe2006feedback}.
-However, extant models have either chosen to highlight a different set of features, or the phenomenon was built into the model directly.
-Our aim is to develop a model, or family of models, which displays this phenomenon structurally.
-In our proposed model, multiple length scales emerge naturally without any fine tuning of the system's parameters.
-This leads to length-tuning curves similar to the ones measured in Kapadia \textit{et al.} (Fig \ref{fig:Kapadia}) \cite{kapadia1999dynamics}.
+The wide range of spatial extents and correlated linear structures present in visual scenery \cite{sigman2001common,field1987relations,ruderman1994statistics} leads to a more subtle problem, if we think of the visual areas as fundamentally limited by corresponding anatomical connectivity.
+Research into this problem has been focused on elucidating the nature of receptive fields of neurons in the primary visual cortex (V1) \cite{kapadia1995imporovement,sceniak1999contrast,zipser1996contextual,polat1998collinear,levitt1997contrast,kapadia1999dynamics}.
+Studies have found that as the contrast of a stimulus is decreased, the receptive field \cite{kuffler1953discharge,hubel1962receptive} size or area of spatial summation in visual space increases (Fig \ref{fig1}) \cite{kapadia1999dynamics,sceniak1999contrast,deangelis1994length,deangelis1992organization}.
+As an example of contextual modulation of neuronal responses, this problem has naturally received theoretical attention \cite{lochmann2012perceptual,zhu2013visual,schwabe2006feedback}.
+However, current literature does not describe this phenomenon as structurally integral to the neural architecture but rather either highlight a different set of features or the contextual modulations are explicitly written in an ad hoc fashion.
+Our aim is to develop a model which displays this phenomenon structurally, as a direct consequence of the neural architecture.
+In our proposed models, multiple length scales emerge naturally without any fine tuning of the system's parameters.
+This leads to length-tuning curves similar to the ones measured in Kapadia \textit{et al.} over the entire range (Fig \ref{fig1}) \cite{kapadia1999dynamics}.